A Tutorial on Meta-Reinforcement Learning: Few-shot Meta-RL Generalization

 Consequently, we need to design benchmarks that are diverse, in addition to having clear task structures.
 Such a benchmark would better reflect the complex task distribution in real-world problems, and promote the design of new methods that can generalize over these challenging tasks.
 For example, some recent robotic benchmarks \citep{james2020rlbench,yu2020meta} introduce a wide range of manipulation tasks in simulation with not only parametric diversity (such as moving an object to different goals), but also non-parametric diversity (such as picking an object and opening a window).
 Game benchmarks with procedurally generated environments provide another good testbed to evaluate meta-RL on broader task distributions \citep{nichol2018gotta,cobbe2020leveraging,kuttler2020nethack,staley2021meta,wang2021alchemy}, as novel environments with both diverse and clear task structures can be easily generated by following different game rules.
-E.g., Alchemy \citep{wang2021alchemy} is a video game benchmark with the goal of transforming stones with potions into more valuable forms, which requires the agent to strategically experiment with different hypotheses for efficient exploration and task inference.
+For example, Alchemy \citep{wang2021alchemy} is a video game benchmark with the goal of transforming stones with potions into more valuable forms, which requires the agent to strategically experiment with different hypotheses for efficient exploration and task inference.
+As another example, the Adaptive Agent (Ada) evaluated on XLand 2.0 learns to experiment, use tools, and navigate in a 3D open-ended environment.
 In addition to these simulation benchmarks, \citet{liu2022giving} introduce a real-world benchmark which requires systematic exploration to discover the errors in different programs for coding feedback.
 Existing meta-RL methods cannot yet achieve satisfactory performance on many of these more challenging benchmarks \citep{alver2020a,yu2020meta,wang2021alchemy,mandi2022effectiveness}, which shows that generalization to a wider task distribution is still an open problem, and more attention should be paid to these more challenging benchmarks to push the limit of meta-RL algorithms.
-Novel methods, such as the use of curriculum learning \citep{mehta2020curriculum} and active selection of tasks in the distribution based on task descriptions \citep{kaddour2020probabilistic}, will likely be needed as well to address sufficiently broad distributions.